rossjones/simple_blobstore/README.md

 ### Writing

 All writes are going to just write to a folder named after the user supplied GUID.
-POSTs to existing GUIDs will overwrite the data.

 There are no permissions or checks.

-* **POST** some JSON to /metadata/GUID

-* **POST** a blob to /data/GUID
+* **POST** a blob to /data/
-* If GUID matches metadata then it is associated, either way the blob will be stored.
+* GUID returns as entirety of the body response.

 ### Reading

 Still no permissions.

-* **GET** to /data/GUID will return the data written.
+* **GET** to /data/?id=GUID will return the data written.
 If there was no metadata written then the content-type will be application/octet-stream.
-* **GET** to /metadata/GUID will return the appropriate metadata, if it exists.

 ### TODO